Skip to main content

 public class FileUtils {

-// Total size of all files in a directory
+// Sum of all file sizes in a directory

 public static long totalSize(Path dir) throws IOException {